Sindhu makes winning start at Tokyo Olympics | Sports-Games

 - Japan

-Reigning world champion P V Sindhu opened her Olympic campaign with an easy straight-game win over Israel's Ksenia Polikarpova in the women's singles group J match here on Sunday.
+Reigning world champion P V Sindhu made a dominating start to her Olympic campaign, thrashing Israel's Ksenia Polikarpova in straight games in the women's singles group J match here on Sunday.

 The 26-year-old Indian, seeded sixth, beat the 58th ranked Polikarpova 21-7 21-10 in a lop-sided opening match.

+''Even though it was an easy first match I didn't take it in an easy way.
+It wasn't like I wasn't prepared.
+Every time, it is very important to be focused and be prepared for every single point in every single match,'' Sindhu said after the match. ''It was quite an easy match but I made sure that we had some rallies and I got used to the court.''
 The world number seven Indian will next play Hong Kong's world number 34 Cheung Ngan Yi in the group stage.

-Rio Games silver medallist Sindhu started on an attacking note but briefly found herself lagging 3-4.
-However, she moved ahead quickly with Polikarpova making unforced errors and entered the break with a 11-5 lead.
+Rio Games silver medallist Sindhu started on an attacking note but briefly found herself trailing 3-4.
+However, she moved ahead quickly with Polikarpova making unforced errors.
+Sindhu entered the break with 11-5 lead.

 Soon, Sindhu was on a roll, grabbing 13 straight points.
 The Indian used her trademark straight and cross court smashes and drops to trouble the Israeli, who couldn't utilise the few opportunities that came her way.